Read our latest responses to policy changes on our Media Engagement page or follow us on Twitter.

 The Sulha Alliance responds to the injustices and challenges faced by Afghan former interpreters

 many interpreters and other local staff are still left behind in Afghanistan, in limbo waiting for the processing of their resettlement application under the Afghan Relocation and Assistance Policy (ARAP), or excluded from the resettlement policy based on unfair eligibility criteria

 many interpreters who fled Afghanistan are stuck for months in third countries, such as Pakistan, without clear prospect or instructions

 some interpreters who have been resettled to the UK are still separated from their spouses and children and many have received rejections for family reunion applications with other family members who are under threat

-interpreters who have settled in the UK have no access to appropriate social, integration and mental health support
+interpreters who have settled in the UK have limited access to appropriate social, integration and mental health support